 - Telecommunications sales agent or analyst

 Graduates of a master's program in telecommunications engineering can also secure jobs as electronics engineers.
-Employment opportunities for electronics engineers were projected to grow 5% in the 2010-2020 decade, according to the U.S. Bureau of Labor Statistics (BLS), which is a slower-than-average rate.
-The average salary for all electronics engineers in 2012 was $95,250, as noted by the BLS.
-Those who worked in the wired telecommunications carriers industry earned an average of $83,470 per year.
+Employment opportunities for electronics engineers were projected to grow 4% in the 2012-2022 decade, according to the U.S. Bureau of Labor Statistics (BLS), which is a slower-than-average rate.
+The average salary for electronics engineers in 2014 was $99,660, as noted by the BLS.